Binary black hole: Ringdown

 Immediately following the merger, the newly formed black hole is highly distorted and unstable.
 It undergoes a relaxation process called the ringdown, during which the black hole "rings" and emits gravitational waves.
 These oscillations are similar to the fading tone of a struck bell and are described as damped oscillations, or quasinormal modes.
 During the ringdown, the amplitude of the gravitational waves rapidly decreases, corresponding to the black hole becoming increasingly stable and symmetric.
 This part of the signal is essential to confirm that the final object is a Kerr black hole, as predicted by general relativity.

 Observation

 The first observation of stellar-mass binary black holes merging, GW150914, was performed by the LIGO detector.
 As observed from Earth, a pair of black holes with estimated masses around 36 and 29 times that of the Sun spun into each other and merged to form an approximately 62-solar-mass black hole on 14 September 2015, at 09:50 UTC.
-Three solar masses were converted to gravitational radiation in the final fraction of a second, with a peak power 3.6×10^{56} erg/s (200 solar masses per second), which is 50 times the total output power of all the stars in the observable universe.
+Three solar masses were converted to gravitational radiation in the final fraction of a second, with a peak power 3.6×10^{49} W (200 solar masses per second), which is 50 times the total output power of all the stars in the observable universe.
 The merger took place 440±160 megaparsecs from Earth, between 600 million and 1.8 billion years ago.
-The observed signal is consistent with the predictions of numerical relativity.
+The observed signal is consistent with the predictions of numerical relativity simulations.